Chandrakant-Majumdar/Dockerize_CRUD_Excercise/README.md

 # FastAPI Student CRUD API (Dockerized)

-A simple FastAPI application for managing student records with full CRUD (Create, Read, Update, Delete) operations.
-This project is fully containerized—run it anywhere using Docker, with no manual Python setup required.
+A FastAPI application for managing student records with full CRUD (Create, Read, Update, Delete) operations.
+The project is fully containerized and published to Docker Hub for easy deployment anywhere.

 ---